Jainex Aamcol Ltd Directors Report.

 13. LOAN FROM DIRECTORS

-Particulars of loan from Directors of the Company are provided in the financial statement.
-Refer Note No. 25- Sub Note No. 12(c) to the financial statement.
+Particulars of loan from Directors of the Company are provided in Note No. 31- Sub Note No. 10(c) to the financial statements.
+Refer.

 15. DIRECTORS AND KEY MANAGERIAL PERSONNEL